FIWARE-TMForum/Business-API-Ecosystem/doc/user-programmer-guide.rst

    :align: center

 In the next step, you can choose whether your product specification is a bundle or not.
-Product bundles are logical containers that allows you to sell multiple products as if it were a single one.
+Product bundles are logical containers that allow you to sell multiple products as if it were a single one.
 Once you have selected the right option click on *Next*

 .. image:: /images/user/product8.png
    :align: center